neuralwork/arxiver/README.md

 ## Notes
 - GPU with CUDA support is required for efficient processing
-- Processing speed depends on GPU memory and batch size
+- Tested on an NVIDIA T4 GPU, processing speed depends on GPU memory and batch size
-- Each PDF is processed page by page and saved in multi markdown format (.mmd)
 - arxiv-tools/ is adapted from the original [repo](https://github.com/armancohan/arxiv-tools)

 From [neuralwork](https://neuralwork.ai/) with :heart: